bazelbuild/bazel/FAQ.md

 The core features (C++, Java, and shell rules) have extensive use inside Google, so they are thoroughly tested and have very little churn.
-Similarly, we test new versions of Bazel across our millions of targets every day to find regressions, and we release new versions multiple times every month.
+Similarly, we test new versions of Bazel across hundreds of thousands of targets every day to find regressions, and we release new versions multiple times every month.

 In short, except for features marked as experimental, at any point in time, Bazel should Just Work.
+Changes to non-experimental rules will be backward compatible.

 You can recognize the different experimental features as follows: